ProgrammerAL/Presentations-2024/atlanta-cloud-conference-2024/managed-identities/presentation.md

 # Secrets Leak

-- "Assume Breach"
 - HaveIBeenPwned.com
 - Committed to Source Control
   - https://www.csoonline.com/article/571363/how-corporate-data-and-secrets-leak-from-github-repositories.html
+- Can try to avoid using secrets
-- Can't avoid them 100%
+  - But not 100%

 ---